dashiellmassey/dashiellmassey.github.io/_pages/research.md

 <br>
 <br>

 Replication timing can be inferred from local fluctuations in read depth in whole-genome sequencing.
 However, a number of other factors (GC content, mappability biases, copy-number variations) can also impact read depth.
-I contributed to the development of TIGER (Timing Inferred from Genome Replication), a pipeline for correcting these confounding factors for more accurate replication-timing measurement. <a href="https://doi.org/10.1093/bioinformatics/btab166" target="_blank" rel="noopener noreferrer">Click here to read the paper in <i>Bioinformatics</i>. <i class='fa fa-external-link-square fa-lg'></i></a>
+I contributed to the development of TIGER (Timing Inferred from Genome Replication), a pipeline for correcting these confounding factors for more accurate replication-timing measurement. <a href="https://doi.org/10.1093/bioinformatics/btab166" target="_blank" rel="noopener noreferrer">Click here to read the paper in <i>Bioinformatics</i>. <i class='fa fa-link fa-lg'></i></a>

 <hr>
 <h2> Previous Research </h2>